-All documents need to be officially certified – signed and stamped – by the institution that issued them.
+The issuing institution must certify all documents.
 Those who have never been employed only need a passport and certificate of education indicating the level of qualification achieved.

 Upon application, you will undergo a re-assessment procedure to help you find suitable jobs in Russia.
 If it still does not help an individual find a job, then they will be registered as unemployed and entitled to receive Russian unemployment benefits for a maximum of 12 months.
 If you are still out of work after 12 months, you can reapply for benefits.

 Unemployment benefits in Russia are typically paid monthly and calculated on a percentage of past average salaries, which reduces throughout the 12-month period.
 Monthly payments range from RUB 850–4,900 depending on your savings.
-Low-income families are also entitled to discounts on medicine.
+Low-income families may also claim discounts on medicine.

-Under Russian labour law, employees are entitled to more protections that most other EU countries.
-Maternity leave in Russia is a good example of this, as pregnant women with employment contracts are entitled to 140 days maternity leave – 70 before the due birth date and 70 days post-delivery – and entitled to receive 100 percent of their salary.
-In the event of complications or giving birth to twins and triplets, the number of days is extended up to a maximum of 194 days.
+Under Russian labor law, employees may claim more protections than most other European countries.
+Maternity leave in Russia is a good example of this, as pregnant women with employment contracts may claim 140 days of maternity leave – 70 before the due birth date and 70 days post-delivery – and entitled to receive 100% of their salary.
+In the event of complications or giving birth to twins and triplets, the number of days extends to a maximum of 194 days.

-When considering Russian maternity leave, it needs to be remembered that the total claimed salary payment should not exceed RUB 34,583.
-Maternity benefits are also granted to couples who adopt a child below the age of 16.
+When considering Russian maternity leave, the total claimed salary payment should not exceed RUB 34,583.
+Maternity benefits are also available to couples who adopt a child below the age of 16.
 Read more on the government website.